MicrosoftDocs/sql-docs/docs/advanced-analytics/r/upgrade-and-installation-faq-sql-server-r-services.md

 ### Schedule for update of R components

-As hotfixes or improvements to SQL Server 2016 are released, R components will be upgraded or refreshed as well, if your instance already includes the R Services feature.
+As hotfixes or improvements to SQL Server 2016 are released, R components are upgraded or refreshed as well, if your instance already includes the R Services feature.

 If you are using SQL Server 2017, upgrades to R components are automatically installed.